nesi/perf-training/_lessons/python-scatter/06-profiling_with_MAP.md

 ```
 (the `.map` file name will vary with each run.)
 See section [MAP Profile](#map-profile) for how to interpret the results.

-## Using the graphical Interface
+## Using the graphical interface

-The graphical user interface can be started after loading `module load forge` and launching
+The GUI can be started after loading `module load forge` and launching
 ```
 map
 ```